slatedocs/slate/source/includes/_assets.md

 `name`        | string | **optional**     | Name for the newly created asset.
 If omitted, defaults to the file name.
 Otherwise, it must be a non-empty string value.
 `description` | string | **optional**     | Description for this asset.

 This endpoint returns an [asset][] resource.
-It results in a 400 response if the upload would exceed your company's free asset storage space.
+It results in a 400 response if the upload would exceed your organization's free asset storage space.

 ### List assets

-Get a paginated collection of all the assets of your company:
+Get a paginated collection of all the assets of your organization:

-`GET /api/v3/customer/assets`
+`GET /api/v5/orgs/<organization_id>/assets`

 The endpoint accepts the following GET parameters.